DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `AdditionalTargetLambdaARNs`
 : Comma separated list of Lambda ARNs that will get called asynchronously with the same `event` the Datadog Forwarder receives.

 `InstallAsLayer`
 : Whether to use the layer-based installation flow.
-Set to false to use our legacy installation flow, which installs a second function that copies the forwarder code from Github to an S3 bucket.
+Set to false to use our legacy installation flow, which installs a second function that copies the forwarder code from GitHub to an S3 bucket.
 Defaults to true.

 `LayerARN`
 : ARN for the layer containing the forwarder code.
 If empty, the script will use the version of the layer the forwarder was published with.
 Defaults to empty.